-Summer is finally upon us (alongside the end of lockdown) and we’re absolutely buzzing about heading back out in the world, seeing our mates again over a couple of socially-distanced pints.
-And to help us catch-up as safely as possible, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own pop-up terraces, perfect for lounging in the sun (when it makes an appearance!).
+Summer is finally here (alongside the end of lockdown) and we’re absolutely buzzing about heading back out in the world, seeing our mates again over a couple of nice, cold pints.
+And to help us catch up as safely as possible, many of Manchester’s food and drink establishments are utilising their outdoor spaces and creating their very own pop-up terraces, perfect for lounging in the sun (when it makes an appearance!).
 Check out our ultimate guide to outdoor dining spots to try in Manchester this summer.

 1. Home Sweet Home, Northern Quarter

 Edge Street has been completely transformed into an alfresco dining destination, with all of its bars permitted to use the road space to serve customers.
 Home Sweet Home is now serving its iconic brunch dishes and more with a brand new outdoor terrace, perfect for when the sun’s shining.
 Home Sweet Home, 49-51 Edge St, M4 1HW.